BIGJRA/BIGJRA.github.io/rejuv.md

 Answer the questions as you like.
 When you regain control, head upstairs and talk to Marianette to get her to join your party!
 Talk to her in every room of the house for background info.
-Enter Indriad’s room by talking to the maids guarding it.
+Enter Indriad's room by talking to the maids guarding it.

-He’ll send you on three trials.
-Before we do that though, talk to the maid in the entry room and she’ll give you a bonus trial we can do while completing the others.
+He'll send you on three trials.
+Before we do that though, talk to the maid in the entry room and she'll give you a bonus trial we can do while completing the others.

 Take the downstairs left door to the Hedge Garden.
-Essentially a Dusknoir will warp us back if we ever turn around, so make sure you’re always following the red ivy to continue.
+Essentially a Dusknoir will warp us back if we ever turn around, so make sure you're always following the red ivy to continue.
 We can come back without Dusknoir in a bit to get all the items.